Aircraft

 Two familiar 172s for practical club flying

-The original site described two IFR-equipped Cessna 172Ns that support training, proficiency, and straightforward personal flying.
+Two IFR-equipped Cessna 172Ns support training, proficiency, and straightforward personal flying.

 Fleet overview